<img src="https://ws.zoominfo.com/pixel/xTG1BS8CsDQowHnW1QUQ" width="1" height="1" style="display: none;">

 All these are not necessarily limited to the industrial sector – Industry 4.0 is transforming business practices as well.
 For them, it means that marketing and sales processes are set to become highly automated and heavily data-driven.
 Thanks to the automation and data exchange promoted by the principles of Industry 4.0, organizations where these practices are implemented experience significant improvement in productivity and efficiency, while greatly enhancing their agility and increasing their profitability too.

-With the help of these elements, businesses that successfully implement the principles of Industry 4.0 and adapt the practices of it have seen tremendous results in terms of their various KPIs - as seen on Image 1 below.
+With the help of these elements, businesses that successfully implement the principles of Industry 4.0 and adapt their practices have seen tremendous results in terms of their various KPIs - as seen in Image 1 below.

 KPI improvements